alexyuan66/CPSC484-Final-Project/README.md

 ## Dependencies

-- No dependencies need to be installed, we simply used HTML, CSS, and JavaScript.
+- No dependencies need to be installed, we used HTML, CSS, and JavaScript.

 ## How to Run

-- To run locally, open ./index.html on a web browser
+- To run locally: open ./index.html on a web browser
-- To display on Kinect TV, go to http://cpsc484-04.yale.internal:8888/remote and follow the direction on the lefthand column and select "Cats4Wellness"
+- To display on Kinect TV: go to http://cpsc484-04.yale.internal:8888/remote and follow the directions on the lefthand column and select "Cats4Wellness"

 ## Constraints from the Deployable Environment